Mega Millions jackpot rises to $750 million after no winner

-DES MOINES, Iowa (NewsNation Now) — No winners claimed the eighth-largest jackpot in U.S. history Tuesday night, raising the Mega Millions prize up to $750 million.
+DES MOINES, Iowa — Lottery players will have a shot Friday night at the fifth-largest jackpot in U.S. history after no tickets matched all the numbers in the latest Mega Millions drawing.

-The next winning numbers for the Mega Millions jackpot will be drawn Friday at 11 p.m.
-EST.
+The jackpot for Tuesday night’s Mega Millions was $625 million and lottery officials say it’s rising to an estimated $750 million.
+The Mega Millions numbers drawn Tuesday were: 12-14-26-28-33, Mega Ball: 09.

-Thanks to months without a winner of the big prize, Tuesday night’s Mega Millions jackpot was $625 million, the largest lottery prize in nearly two years.
-The big prize for Powerball, the other national lottery game, isn’t far behind, at $550 million for Wednesday night’s drawing.
+The big prize for Powerball, the other national lottery game, is $550 million for Wednesday night’s drawing.

 Those dreaming of instant riches might want to remember that the odds of winning Powerball are one in 292.2 million.
 They’re even steeper for Mega Millions, at one in 302.5 million.